github/codeql/docs/language/learn-ql/java/introduce-libraries-java.rst

    import java

-The rest of this topic briefly summarizes the most important classes and predicates provided by this library.
+The rest of this article briefly summarizes the most important classes and predicates provided by this library.

 .. pull-quote::

    Note

-   The example queries in this topic illustrate the types of results returned by different library classes.
+   The example queries in this article illustrate the types of results returned by different library classes.
 The results themselves are not interesting but can be used as the basis for developing a more complex query.
-The tutorial topics show how you can take a simple query and fine-tune it to find precisely the results you're interested in.
+The other articles in this section of the help show how you can take a simple query and fine-tune it to find precisely the results you're interested in.

 Summary of the library classes
 ------------------------------